foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 7.3.13.727 - 2019/04/30 =

+* Ad codes - sensing size of the Google AdSense ad unit, allowing the ad to expand from the player container for maximum ad revenue
+* Ad codes - vi Story ad support - stopping your video if there is an video ad in overlay
+* Embed codes - using database player IDs for the embed URL
+* HLS - added support for multiple audio tracks on desktop browsers
+* Iframe embedding - removed the settings as it's the only way of embedding, you can still use "Disable Embed Button"
+* Screen options - added to the wp-admin -> FV Player screen, allowing you to see count of subtitle, chapter and transcript files
+* XML Video Sitemap - includes a lot more videos as it uses the individual player iframe embed links.
+Until now it was only possible to put in videos using MP4 format without any kind of download protection.
+Your members only videos stay protected and won't open, but let us know if they appear in sitemap.

 = 7.3.12.727 - 2019/02/26 =

 * New Feature - Rewind Button - seeks 10 seconds back in the video, enable in Settings -> FV Player -> Sitewide FV Player Defaults